samprietoserrano/fraktur-ocr-transcription/README.md

 # Fraktur German/Peter Kolb transcription project

 This repo contains code and output from my project at Stanford Center for Spatial and Textual Analysis (CESTA).
-The project consisted of transcribing German explorer Peter Kolb (or Kolbe)'s 1719 book on the Cape of Good Hope from scanned images to machine-readable and editiable text files.
+The project consisted of transforming German explorer Peter Kolb (or Kolbe)'s 1719 book on the Cape of Good Hope from scanned images to machine-readable and editiable text files.
 Versions of these files are in the `output-txt` folder.

 ### Key Resources